 Initiation of ozanimod may result in transient reductions in heart rate (HR) (see sections 4.8 and 5.1), and, therefore the initial dose escalation regimen to reach the maintenance dose (0.92 mg) on day 8 should be followed (see section 4.2).

-Additional monitoring after 6 hours is recommended in patients with:
+Additional monitoring is recommended in patients if at hour 6 post-dose:

 In these cases, appropriate management should be initiated and observation continued until the symptoms/findings have resolved.
 If medical treatment is required, monitoring should be continued overnight, and a 6-hour monitoring period should be repeated after the second dose of ozanimod.